mormond/CommercialMarketplaceLab/readme.md

   * *Offers* need to be connected to a lead management system so publishers can be notified about customers interested in deploying their *offers*.
 This is typically a CRM system but can be a simple Azure table or webhook.
 * Categories
   * Each *offer* is listed in a [category or categories](https://docs.microsoft.com/en-us/azure/marketplace/determine-your-listing-type#categories) to aid discoverability.
 Categories are specific to Azure Marketplace and AppSource.
+* Metered Billing
+  * A billing mechanism that uses signals from the solution to advance custom meters.
+Used to create more sophisticated billing models.

 ## Offer Types